rolandbernard/cgeneric/README.md

 If you use any of the data structures using hashes (e.g., hash-table or hash-set) you can also use the default hash functions in `src/hash.c`.
-In general however these are designed mainly just for the using in the test cases.
+In general however these are designed mainly just for use in the test cases.

 ## Development